aliemen/FS24-Semester-Project/README.md

 3. `./Nanbu sphere 32 156055 1000 true true false true Nanbu 327.59496 0.0 1.0 10 --info 10`: Choose the "Cold Sphere Heating" testcase, a `32^3` grid, `156055` particles, `1000` timesteps, four bools (use self consisten electrical field, compute collisions, output debug, use adaptive mesh), `Nanbu` is the collision algorithm, `327.59496` is the timestepsize, `0.0` is a initial velocity scaling factor, `1.0` is a multipliert to the confinement force and `10` is the number of realizations.

 Make sure to create a `data` folder in the same folder as the `Nanbu` executable.

+# Reproduce Report Plots

+All plots created for the report are produced using Python 3 and the Jupyter Notebooks listed [here](https://github.com/aliemen/FS24-Semester-Project/tree/main/plot-reproducability).
+They are separated by test case and contain all code necessary.
+The same folder also contains all data files (mostly `.csv`) generated using the command described above with the parameters mentioned in the report at the respective section.

+# Final Project Presentation

+The final results were presented at [PSI](https://amas.web.psi.ch/) on August 22nd, 2024.
+LaTeX code and PDF for the final presentation can be found [here](https://github.com/aliemen/FS24-Semester-Project/tree/main/final-project-presentation).